Aliases for PLCG1 Gene

 GeneCards Summary for PLCG1 Gene

 PLCG1 (Phospholipase C Gamma 1) is a Protein Coding gene.
-Diseases associated with PLCG1 include Paroxysmal Nocturnal Hemoglobinuria and Mycobacterium Kansasii.
-Among its related pathways are Immune response Fc epsilon RI pathway and EGF/EGFR Signaling Pathway.
+Diseases associated with PLCG1 include Mycobacterium Kansasii and Paroxysmal Nocturnal Hemoglobinuria.
+Among its related pathways are Human cytomegalovirus infection and Constitutive Signaling by Ligand-Responsive EGFR Cancer Variants.
 Gene Ontology (GO) annotations related to this gene include calcium ion binding and obsolete signal transducer activity.
 An important paralog of this gene is PLCG2.

 UniProtKB/Swiss-Prot for PLCG1 Gene